-are known for their strong intellectual presence and an impressive ability to meet goals and innovate with precision and speed.
+ENTJ personality types are known for their strong intellectual presence and an impressive ability to meet goals and innovate with precision and speed.
 They make great leaders and entrepreneurs, and are often seen in the world of politics, business, and physics.
-Because of their strong use of Extraverted Thinking, they are decisive, logical, and have nearly unbeatable reasoning abilities.
-Their auxiliary Introverted Intuition helps them to be incredible strategists with clear insights into which plans will work and which ones won’t.
+Because of their strong use of Extraverted Thinking, they are decisive, logical, and driven to accomplish tasks as quickly as possible.
+Their auxiliary Introverted Intuition helps them to be incredible strategists with clear insights into the future and the feasibility of various plans.
 They’re not afraid to think outside of the box and take risks to make their ideas come to life.
 If you look through our history books, you’ll find many ENTJs; people like Napoleon Bonaparte, Julius Caesar, Alexander Hamilton, and possibly even Aristotle.

 What Does ENTJ Stand For?

 E = Extroversion.
-ENTJs focus on the outer world of projects, people, and experiences before focusing inwards.
+“I focus on the outer world of projects, people, and experiences before focusing inwards.”

 N = iNtuition.
-ENTJs focus more on the abstract or potential of something than the concrete or existing reality.
+“I focus more on the abstract or potential of something than the concrete or existing reality.”

 T = Thinking.
-ENTJs focus on the impersonal aspects of a decision (pros and cons, logic, cause and effect) before looking at the personal impact and emotional dynamics.
+“I focus on the impersonal aspects of a decision (pros and cons, logic, cause and effect) before looking at the personal impact and emotional dynamics.”

 J = Judging.
-ENTJs like having things settled, decided and structured.
-They are typically work-before-play people.
+“I like having things settled, decided and structured.
+I typically work before I play.”

 - Driving Force: To accomplish far-reaching objectives and goals in the most efficient, strategic manner possible.